Brightscout/mattermost-test-management/data/test-cases/plugins/jira/jira-server/general-slash-commands/Jira_setup.md

 **Step 1**

-Run the /jira setup slash command.
+Write the /jira setup slash command.

 **Expected**

 The setup command should be visible in the autocomplete list.